An excerpt of The Fermi Paradox in the last chapter, ‘Chapter 9: Is Anybody Out There?’:

 There are many theories about why we have not yet detected an alien civilization, but we can divide the theories into two groups: detection and existence.
 That alien civilizations are out there and we have simply failed to detect them is one possibility – it is quite another to realize that there may be none out there at all, at least at the present time.
 There may be an insurmountable progress barrier that stops them (and eventually us) from advancing far enough to be detected.

-Read more when the book becomes available later this year at: www.amazon.com/author/mathewanderson
+Read more at: www.amazon.com/author/mathewanderson